excalidraw/gatsby-embedder-excalidraw/README.md

 };
 ```

-Install the `gatsby-remark-embedder` plugin, and the Excalidraw transformer `excalidraw-embed`:
+Install the `gatsby-remark-embedder` plugin and this Excalidraw transformer `excalidraw-embed`:

 ```bash
 npm install gatsby-remark-embedder excalidraw-embed